 1. Play the alphabet gratitude game.

 2. Show appreciation to others by sending thank you notes.

 3. Encourage your children to start a gratitude journal.
 Keeping a gratitude journal has been shown to increase our sense of happiness by forcing us to acknowledge the positive moments in our day, no matter how insignificant they may seem.
 Whether it is a smile from a stranger, a good grade on a test, a gift from a relative, or an awe-inspiring sunset, we begin to feel calmer and more joyful by appreciating these experiences.
 You can really get creative with the type of journal you make, from collages to videos to drawings and paintings.

 4. Take your children to awe-inspiring places that will spark an appreciation for the beautiful wonders of the world.
 Check out these fun ideas to bring more awe into your family’s life.

-6. Connect with your children on the ride home from school by asking them what happened during their day that they are grateful for.
-Discover four additional ways to ensure a happy afterschool routine.
+5. Connect with your children on the ride home from school by asking them what happened during their day that they are grateful for.

 10. Read books about gratitude with your children.
 Check out my book review about My Grateful Book by Diana Smith, and enjoy these other books about gratitude, too.

 How will you celebrate World Gratitude Day?